Purchasing a new home in Oakland with Thomas-Chambers Company

-For a lot of people, buying a home can be a stressful event.
-However, with some up-front planning, it isn't very complicated.
-We like to give buyers an outline of the entire deal so they'll understand exactly what they can expect.
-Below are nine steps to buying a home.
-If you have any questions about this information or if you're ready to get started, you can contact us at (510) 601-0116 or e-mail us at hq@thomas-chambersrealty.com.
+Buying a home is an intimidating event for a lot of people.
+However, with some planning ahead of time, it's not too confusing.
+I like to supply buyers with an outline of the entire deal so they understand exactly what they can expect.
+Below are my nine steps to purchasing a home.
+When you're ready to get started, you can contact me here or e-mail me at .
+I'm happy to answer any questions you have about this information.

-Step 1 – Prepare to purchase a home
+Step 1 – Get ready to purchase a home

-Before you start looking for a home, there are a lot of things you'll want to take into account.
-When you start your search, you'll probably want to put together a check list of items you want, plan for what neighborhoods you want to live in, and start planning your budget.
-A good principle to follow is that your mortgage payment should be around a third of your monthly income.
+There are a lot of things you'll want to consider before you search for a home.
+You'll most likely want to make a check list of items you want, plan for what school districts and neighborhoods you want to live in, and begin planning your budget.
+Ensuring your mortgage payment is less than or close to a third of your net monthly income is a good principle to follow.

-Step 2 – Talk to a real estate agent in Oakland
+Step 2 – Communicate with a real estate agent

-Following our initial meeting, I'll begin searching for houses on the market that are a great fit for you.
-I'll research most of the houses and throw out the bad ones, and then we'll set up appointments to tour the homes when it's most convenient for you.
+After our initial meeting, I'll begin looking for available houses on the market that best suit you.
+I'll research most of the homes and throw out the bad ones, and then we'll schedule appointments to view the homes at a time that's convenient for you.

-When we view homes, I'll identify good features, as well as bad ones.
-I'll also ask you about things you like and dislike.
-Usually, buyers revise their must-have list as we view homes and some things become more essential than others.
-If such is the case, I'll go back through the listings again and narrow it down to the home you've been wishing for.
+As we view the houses, I'll identify positive features, as well as bad ones.
+And I'll ask you to point out what things you like and dislike.
+It's pretty common for buyers to revise their list of must-haves as we view homes and some features become more essential than others.
+If that's the situation, I'll search all the listings once again and narrow it down to the house you've been waiting for.

-My understanding of the Oakland home market is a necessary element in your house search.
-I'm informed of all the neighborhoods and schools, and I can let you know what areas are "hot" and demand prompt action and the ones that are "cold" and allow for thoughtful examination.
+My knowledge of the Oakland home market is an essential aspect in your home search.
+I am acquainted with all the school districts and neighborhoods, and I can let you know some neighborhoods are "hot" and require immediate action and others that are "cold" and allow for more examination.

-As we view houses, I'll let you know when the list price has room for negotiation and when I know the house is "priced to sell."
-Any REALTOR will tell you they comprehend the home market, but be mindful, and make sure you ask your agent lots of questions.
-If it doesn't seem like they know everything, just call me at 5106010116 or e-mail me at , and I'd be more than happy to answer any questions you may have.
-My market expertise will keep you a step ahead through the entire process.
+As we tour homes, I'll be sure to tell you when the asking price has room for negotiation and also when I know the home is "priced to sell."
+When working with an agent, be on guard and be sure to ask plenty of questions.
+Every REALTOR will claim to truly understand the market.
+If it seems like they don't know everything, contact me at 5106010116 or e-mail me at , and I'd be more than happy to answer any questions you might have.
+My understanding of the market will keep you a step above the rest through the entire deal.

-I know we'll find the house of your dreams in Oakland.
-When we do, I'll carefully create your home purchase offer.
-The offer will be tailored to suit your needs and the home, including several contingencies.
-A few examples are obtaining financing, carrying out the inspection, and a clean title.
+I know we'll find the home of your dreams in Oakland.
+When we do, I'll carefully develop your real estate purchase offer.
+The offer will be tailored keeping your needs in mind and the home, including several contingencies.
+A few examples are acquiring financing, carrying out the inspection, and a clean title.

-When we present your offer, you'll want to submit "earnest money."
-This is a cash deposit submitted to a seller to secure an offer to purchase the property, and it's often applied to the cost of closing.
-If the seller accepts your offer, we should close on the home within 30 to 60 days afterward.
-This allows plenty of time for your mortgage financing.
+When submitting your purchase offer, you'll likely want to present "earnest money."
+This is a cash deposit given to the home seller to secure the offer to buy the property.
+The amount is usually put towards the closing costs.
+If the seller accepts the offer, we should close within 30 to 60 days after.
+This allows sufficient time for your mortgage financing.

 Step 6 – Negotiate the deal

-Unfortunately most contracts don't close on the first offer, and it's widely common to receive a counter offer.
-Don't let this alarm you.
-We'll discuss whether or not to consent to the counter offer, present our own counter offer, or reject the seller's offer and move on.
+Most deals don't close on the beginning offer – it's pretty common to receive a counter offer.
+Don't let it alarm you.
+We'll talk about whether or not to take the counter offer, present our own counter offer, or refuse the seller's offer and move on.

-Once the contract is signed, you'll start working with your lender to close the loan.
-It shouldn't take much time at all if you're pre-qualified, but you'll want to stay in close contact with your mortgage lender.
-And I'll look after all the property information your mortgage lender needs to close the loan.
+Once we sign the final contract, you'll begin working with your mortgage lender to close the loan.
+If you're pre-approved, this shouldn't take very long at all, but you should to keep in close contact with your mortgage lender.
+And I'll care for all the property information your mortgage lender needs to close the loan.

 Step 8 – Close the deal

-Your mortgage lender will supply you with a Loan Estimate (LE) of closing costs within three days of taking your loan application.
-You'll get a Loan Estimate (LE) outlining closing costs from your lender within three days of accepting your loan application.
-This estimate rests on the loan amount, and RESPA requirements order that it has to involve all closing costs and be within a strict range of accuracy.
-I'll go over the estimate and let you know if everything looks good.
+You'll get a Loan Estimate (LE) outlining closing costs from your lender within three days of accepting your application.
+This estimate is based on the loan amount, and RESPA requirements dictate that it has to involve all closing costs and be within a close range of accuracy.
+I'll analyze the estimate and let you know if everything looks good.

-Then we'll close on your house.
-This will most often occur at a title company or escrow office and is often a smooth and relaxing event.
+Then it's time to close on your home.
+This should happen at a title company or escrow office and is often a smooth and relaxed occasion.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+It's time to move into your new home.
 Enjoy it.
-And if you need anything or have any questions, simply call me at 5106010116 or e-mail me at .
+And if you need anything, make sure you contact me at 5106010116 or e-mail me at .

 Thomas-Chambers Company